Some people might think that giving their dog pepperoncini would be good, but is it?

 How much should you give your dog?

-The amount of pepper you give your dog will depend on their size and the severity of their symptoms.
+The amount of pepper you give your dog will depend on its size and the severity of its symptoms.
 For most dogs, 1-2 slices of pepper per day are plenty.
 If your dog is tiny or if they have a sensitive stomach, you may want to start with just one slice per day.
 You can always increase the amount if needed.
-Can Dogs Eat Nopales?